How To Choose The Right Perfume For Your Body Chemistry

 2.3 How and where to apply perfume

 Have you ever wondered why your Grandmother always put her perfume behind her ears, at the wrist and on her neck?
-There’s a great article on this: Where to Apply Perfume: 6 Points to Follow and you’ll get everything you need to know about this “strange” habit.
+There’s a great article on this: Where to Apply Perfume?
+Here Are The Best Places For Women and you’ll get everything you need to know about this “strange” habit.

 If your skin is dry, moisturize well before you apply perfume, this will allow the fragrance to linger on the skin for much longer.
 If you want some good perfume tips on how to make your perfume last a whole lot longer, try 17 Tips How To Make Perfume Last Longer.
 You can also perfume your clothes - read our article How Long Does Perfume Last On Clothes?